Did you know that Instagram has over 500 million daily active users?

 Who does Instagram work for?

-As Instagram revolves around images and videos, it really helps:
+As Instagram revolves around images and videos, it really helps businesses in these industries:

 - Interior design

 Does this mean that professional services have no place?

 Actually, no!
 It’s important to have a presence on all platforms because it gives you a wider reach.
 You never know who could be in a legal dispute, or looking for mortgage advice!
 Also, back links to your website through Instagram improves your website SEO, and therefore pushes it higher in Google search results.

 Now you’ve decided Instagram is worth spending a few minutes on each day, you need to set up your account.

 The app will take you through the key stages, be sure to set up a business page, rather than a personal page!

 Make sure your username, picture and biography are relevant to who you are and what you do.
 You need:

 - Bio that explains who you are & what you do

 - Relevant profile picture – your logo